Sign In to Your Account

 Please enter your username/email and password to log in.

-The Lady Liberty gold coin, or round, is one of the most affordable ways to obtain gold.
+The gold Liberty coin, or round, is one of the most affordable ways to obtain gold.
 Money Metals Exchange offers this one-tenth troy ounce piece, each made of .9999 pure (24 karat) gold and is minted specifically for Money Metals right here in the USA.
-The one-tenth ounce Lady Liberty gold round's value is based on its gold content, plus a premium – a premium that is less than legal tender coins such as the fractional gold American Eagle.
-In other words, the Lady Liberty gold round gives you more gold for your money versus comparable fractional gold options.
+The one-tenth ounce gold round's value is based on its gold content, plus a premium – a premium that is less than legal tender coins such as the fractional gold American Eagle or Canadian Maple Leaf.
+In other words, this gold round gives you more gold for your money versus comparable fractional gold options, like gold bullion bars or bullion coins.
 These privately minted rounds are not legal tender and are clearly marked with the Money Metals Exchange brand to further ensure there is no confusion with any coin or numismatic item.

 ABOUT THE DESIGN

 "Lady Liberty" (obverse) – This design was inspired by John Mercanti's rendition of the Lady Liberty obverse of the United States Mint's Platinum American Eagle coin, first minted in 1997.
-Mercanti, a famous American sculptor and engraver has designed many of the U.S. Mint's popular coins over the last several decades, but the Platinum American Eagle obverse if widely considered to be his best work.
+Mercanti, a famous American sculptor and engraver has designed many of the U.S. Mint's most popular gold coins over the last several decades, but the Platinum American Eagle obverse is widely considered to be his best work, you can get more info on these fractional platinum coins when buying the Lady Liberty gold coin.

 Money Metals Exchange's gold round incorporates this stunning depiction of the head of Lady Liberty, a female figure representing Libertas – the Roman goddess of Freedom – along with the word LIBERTY inner-stitched between the individual spokes of her crown.